rasikasrimal/Heartlytics/thesis.md

 ## UI/UX and Theming
 The default theme is light; a `theme` cookie and `localStorage` entry persist user preference.
 Server‑side hooks expose the theme before rendering to avoid flashes of incorrect color【5269c0†L1-L15】.
 Client scripts toggle modes and update the cookie, meta theme color and chart libraries; dark mode uses transparent chart backgrounds for seamless integration【10dec7†L1-L42】【f25d16†L1-L64】.
 A new evenly spaced navigation bar surfaces only permitted modules per role and shares motion tokens with buttons, dropdowns and tables, all honoring `prefers-reduced-motion`.
+Recent iterations add inline loading indicators to the simulations page that debounce input changes, cancel stale requests and announce when fresh results are available.

 ## Key Execution Flows
 ### Login with Theme Persistence